MalloZup/doghub/README.md

 # Where is this project used?

-- @SUSE/openSUSE (we use it as reminder for issues and prs)

-If you use doghub, feel free to add a PR of your project
+If you use doghub, feel free to add a PR of your project!